Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 Hock Principle: Simple, clear purpose and principles give rise to complex and intelligent behavior.
 Complex rules and regulations give rise to simple and stupid behavior.
-Hofstede's cultural dimensions theory https://en.wikipedia.org/wiki/Hofstede%27s_cultural_dimensions_theory Holodomor https://en.wikipedia.org/wiki/Holodomor
-Hormesis: A low dose of something can have the opposite effect of a high dose.
+Hofstede's cultural dimensions theory https://en.wikipedia.org/wiki/Hofstede%27s_cultural_dimensions_theory Holodomor https://en.wikipedia.org/wiki/Holodomor Hormesis = A low dose of something can have the opposite effect of a high dose.
 A little bit of stress wakes you up, but a lot of stress is bad for you.
 Lifting weights for 30 minutes per day is good for you, but lifting weights for 6 hours per day will destroy your muscles.
 Stress yourself, but not too much.
-Horseshoe Theory: Extreme opposites tend to look the same.
+Horseshoe Theory = Extreme opposites tend to look the same.
 For example, a far-right movement and a far-left movement can be equally violent or desire a similar outcome.
 People on both sides are more similar to each other than they are to people in the center. https://36questionsinlove.com/ https://cobeats.com/folder/ryfTgPr9H https://www.teamblind.com/post/Made-it-to-FAANG-director-without-a-promotion-ever-HVX5th8f